LOS ANGELES -- The voice of summer in Los Angeles plans to return next year.

 "He was aware of our players, of course, but he wanted to know about a lot of the young guys," the manager said.
 "I've never asked for my photograph to be taken with anybody, but we did and I'll keep that.
 It was a very nice meeting and to get my photograph taken with him was pretty special.
 I was very honored."

 Scully confided in Maddon that he was going to return.

-He has yet to discuss with the team how much he will work next season.
-Scully currently calls all nine innings of home games and road games in California and Arizona for the Dodgers' television home on SportsNet LA, while the first three innings of his games are simulcast on the radio.
+Scully calls all nine innings of the team's home games and road games in California and Arizona for the Dodgers' television home on SportsNet LA, while the first three innings of his games are simulcast on the radio.

 "Vin is a national treasure and the Dodgers couldn't be happier to have him back at the microphone in 2016," team president and CEO Stan Kasten said.
 "Vin makes every broadcast special and generation after generation of Dodger fans have been blessed to be able to listen to him create his poetic magic since 1950.
 We look forward to adding many new chapters to that legacy in 2016."

 However, a dispute between Time Warner Cable and other cable subscribers now in its second year is keeping 70 percent of the Los Angeles television market from seeing the team's games.

 Only customers of Time Warner and a couple of its partners have been able to watch, while subscribers of major providers such as DirecTV, Dish Network, Verizon and AT&T have been shut out.
 Even Scully can't watch road games because he lives in an area not served by Time Warner.